nishujangra/serac/README.md

 2. Add corresponding indexes for performance
 3. Create model in `src/models/`
 4. Add routes in `src/routes/`
+5. Create frontend templates and JavaScript
-5. Update privilege definitions in `seed.sql`
+6. Update privilege definitions in `seed.sql`

+### JavaScript Development
+- Use vanilla JavaScript (no frameworks)
+- Follow functional programming approach
+- Implement real-time validation for forms
+- Use the AuthUtils for authentication functions

 ---